psf/requests/docs/community/vulnerabilities.rst

 When you report an issue, one of the project members will respond to you within two days *at the outside*.
 In most cases responses will be faster, usually within 12 hours.
-This initial response will confirm receipt of the report.
+This initial response will at the very least confirm receipt of the report.

 If we were able to rapidly reproduce the issue, the initial response will also contain confirmation of the issue.
 If we are not, we will often ask for more